Capped Claws-Teeth Pendants

-- Apply Mixed epoxy ( 2 part, 5 minute), it into the holes , top of claw, and inside cap
+- Work the mixed epoxy ( 2 part, 5 minute), into the holes , top of claw, and inside cap.

 - Put the cap quickly on the claw and close any gaps. or loose fitted sides tight with a rubber mallet, wooden hammer, and block of wood, or, tap on a leather strap to close it, or vice with wooden jaws……anything except smacking it with a chunk of metal ( bare hammer face ).

-- The Timing will change between each application depending on the amount of hardener used, or temperature, but, after 10-15 minutes the epoxy may be sturdy enough to be cut….you can cut around the cap’s edge and then push the epoxy into any gaps and cut off excess glue around the cap’s edge.
+- The Timing will change between each application depending on the amount of hardener used, or temperature, but, after 10-15 minutes the epoxy may be sturdy enough to be cut….first squish / hammer the sides in tight and then push epoxy into any gaps and cut off excess glue around the cap’s edge.

 - Your biggest problem is buffing the cap after all the glue is gone….since you may not have the tools that I use be extra cautious not to scratch the cap when you take off the excess epoxy. ( that’s why you wrapped it in masking tape )

 - NEXT DAY , take off the tape and clean glue with methyl alcohol ( hydrate ).